Bridging Modality Disconnect in Self-Reflection via Closed-Loop Visually Grounded Verification: Experiment

-\subsection{Comparison With Base Models}
+\subsection{Comparison with Base Models}

-We compare MIRROR with SOTA MLLMs, including Qwen2.5-VL, InternVL3, LLaVA-OneVision \cite{llavaonevision}, across a comprehensive suite of benchmarks as shown in \cref{tab:general_ocr,tab:hallucination_reasoning}.
-As illustrated, MIRROR consistently outperforms its base model and other strong baselines.
-The discussions are categorized into three key dimensions:
+We compare MIRROR with strong VLMs, including Qwen2.5-VL \cite{qwen2.5vl}, InternVL3 \cite{internvl3}, LLaVA-OneVision \cite{llavaonevision}.
+As shown in \cref{tab:general_ocr,tab:hallucination_reasoning}, MIRROR consistently outperforms the base model and other strong baselines, while MIRROR (w/o loop) also achieves notable performance gains.
+We also provide more qualitative visualization in Appendix~\ref{sec:supp_vis} and results of other model sizes and architectures in Section \ref{sec:ablation}.

 \textbf{General Capabilities and Math Reasoning.} On benchmarks evaluating broad multimodal skills and mathematical reasoning, MIRROR demonstrates significant gains over the base models.
-As illustrated in the top row of \cref{fig5:real_case}, standard models often fail in tasks requiring multi-step logic due to attention drift.
+As illustrated in \cref{fig5:real_case}, other models often fail in tasks requiring multi-step logic due to attention drift.
 In contrast, MIRROR actively identifies and resolves logical discrepancies during complex problem-solving.
 Notably, despite the absence of mathematical data, MIRROR still achieves notable enhancements in foundational mathematical logic.

-\textbf{OCR \& Document Understanding.} On text-intensive tasks classified under OCR and Document Understanding, MIRROR achieves state-of-the-art performance.
-This suggests that our method effectively directs the model's attention to neglected visual details, overcoming the limitations inherent in one-pass inference, as shown in \cref{fig:reasoning_case1}.
+\textbf{OCR \& Document Understanding.} On text-intensive tasks, MIRROR achieves the best performance among the compared models.
+MIRROR helps the model explicitly revisit neglected visual details, overcoming the limitations inherent in one-pass inference.
+We provide a representative correction case in \cref{fig:reasoning_case1}.

-\textbf{Hallucination Mitigation and Fine-grained Perception.} Crucially, MIRROR excels in reducing hallucinations (e.g., \textbf{+13.36\%} on HallusionBench) and enhancing fine-grained perception.
+\textbf{Hallucination and Fine-grained Perception.} Crucially, MIRROR excels in reducing hallucinations (e.g., +13.36\% on HallusionBench) and enhancing fine-grained perception.
 By anchoring intermediate reasoning in verifiable visual evidence, our method imposes a strong constraint on the trajectory.
-This efficacy is exemplified in the bottom row of \cref{fig5:real_case}: while baseline models are prone to hallucinating objects due to ambiguous features, MIRROR actively queries the image with visual markers, ensuring the response is grounded in actual visual pixels.